humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-03-css-media-queries-in-javascript-part-1.md

     console.log(match.media);     //"screen and (max-width:800px)"
     console.log(match.matches);   //true or false

-So far, this API doesn&#8217;t provide much more than my Gist.
+So far, this API doesn't provide much more than my Gist.
 You may be wondering, though, why does `matchMedia()` return an object?
-After all, if the media doesn&#8217;t match, of what use is it?
+After all, if the media doesn't match, of what use is it?
 The answer is in two methods: `addListener()` and `removeListener()`.

 These two methods allow you to interact with view state changes based on CSS media queries.
 For instance, maybe you want to be alerted when a tablet is switched to portrait mode.
 You could do something like this: